wangruobing2/DeepNote/README.md

 For different datasets, we employ various retrieval methods:

-For 2WikiMultiQA, MuSiQue, and HotpotQA:
+For 2WikiMQA, MusiQue, and HotpotQA:
 - BM25 retrieval based on ElasticSearch
 - Dense retrieval with FAISS index using embeddings from BGE model